What Documents Do You Need When Buying a Car from a Private Seller?

 The vehicle title is one of two main pieces of documentation needed to sell a vehicle in any state (along with a bill of sale).

-The title of the vehicle is the document that proves ownership of the vehicle.
+The vehicle’s title is the document proving ownership of the vehicle.

 When buying a car, it’s important to verify that the title is original and free of liens.
 The title should list the vehicle identification number (VIN).
 It should also show whether the title is branded as anything but clean.